Updated: Jun 1, 2026

 How to Do It:

-• Enter High Line at Gansevoort Street (14th St station).
+• Enter the High Line at 34th Street and walk south.

-• Descend at 16th Street to Chelsea Market below.
+• Walk south to 16th Street and descend to Chelsea Market below.

 • Lunch: tacos (Los Tacos No. 1), lobster rolls, Thai, Italian, donuts—sample multiple stalls.